hxtree/galaxyops/libraries/nestjs-modules/README.md

-# @cats-cradle/inject-database
+# @cats-cradle/nestjs-modules

-Inject-Database is a NestJs Injectable database designed to be a one stop shop for other services to connect to databases.
-Currently only MongoDB using MongoDB should be supported.
+NestJs Modules contains injectable NestJs modules for use in other packages.

 ## Documentation